 He started writing on his clipboard, and I started to think I had judged him all wrong.
 I was reaching for my pistol when I heard him speak again.
-"I'm off in two hours.
+"I get off duty in two and a half hours.
 This is a number you can reach me at.
 Just tell whoever answers that I am needed down at the station, and I will meet you in the parking lot of the Moonlight Inn on Pine Street.
-My name is Dan," he said and then waited for her name.
+Oh my name is Dan," he said and then waited for her name.

-Another test of the true con artist: how quickly you could change identities.
+Another test of the true con artist, how quickly you could change identities.
 "Claudia Lavey," and just that quick she had earned her first alias.
 She passed the test.